IHE/RAD.IRA/input/pagecontent/volume-1.md

 #### 1:53.4.1.4 Events vs Commands

-Communication patterns between two systems fall in two general categories: `Commands` and `Events`.
+Communication patterns between two systems fall in two general categories: `Events` and `Commands`.

 `Events` represent facts that have happened.
 For example, `DiagnosticReport-open` represents an event that an application has opened a study for reporting.
 Note that an event has an initiator but no target recipient(s).
 It is the responsibility of any applications that are interested in such events to subscribe to them.
 Any applications subscribed to the event will receive the event and the application can determine how to process the event.
 The application that is producing the event is not aware of the actions being performed by the consuming applications, unless these consuming applications in turn publishes additional events.

+In this profile, the messages that a `Subscriber` sends to the `Hub` represents an `Event`.
+Each event captures what has happened, and there is no explicit recipient(s) specified.

 On the other hand, `Commands` represent intention.
 In addition to an initiator, `Commands` have specific target recipient(s).
 For example, Send-Study represents an intention to send a study.
 The application that sends the commands often has direct knowledge of which applications should execute the commands, or delegate to a proxy service that has the knowledge.

-In this profile, the messages that a `Subscriber` sends to the `Hub` represents an `Event`.
-Each event captures what has happened, and there is no explicit recipient(s) specified.

 > Note: Some implementations may define commands using [Extensions](https://build.fhir.org/ig/HL7/fhircast-docs/2-8-Extensions.html) or custom events with explicit recipient(s).
 These are out of scope of this profile.

 #### 1:53.4.1.5 Timing of Sending an Event

 A driving application is a subscriber that initiates a context change request.
 From the driving application perspective, it is desirable for all subscribers to be synchronized as soon as possible.
 On the other hand, FHIRcast is a network protocol which incurs a non-trivial cost to send each event.
-Therefore any implementation should take into account when an action is considered to be complete or stable, and hence ready to be captured and communicated as events.
+Therefore, a driving application should take into account when an action is considered to be complete or stable, and hence ready to be captured and communicated as events.

-For example, when a user is actively making measurements or annotations, instead of capturing every change a user made (e.g., incremental changes in size or location of a shape) as an event which can result in many intermittent and partial events, an application may use specific triggers (e.g., when a user saves the changes) or an idle time threshold to detect when the user completed making the changes.
+For example, when a user is actively making measurements or annotations, instead of capturing every change a user makes (e.g., incremental changes in size or location of a shape) as an event which can result in many intermittent and partial events, a driving application may use specific triggers (e.g., when a user saves the changes) or an idle time threshold to detect when the user completed making the changes.
 The application then creates the corresponding event(s) to capture the result.

 On the other hand, this profile is designed to communicate _in-progress_ data as soon as possible.
 Therefore it is not desirable for the driving application to _wait_ too long.
 For example, if the driving application supports exporting measurements and annotations as DICOM SR or other DICOM objects, it is not appropriate to wait until the DICOM objects are created before sending the corresponding event.

 A reasonable approach could be for an application to acquire a complete measurement and perhaps some measurement characteristics, then send an event request containing this information to the Hub.

-This profile does not mandate any specific implementation design regarding when an application should capture the result of an action as an event.
+This profile does not mandate any specific implementation design regarding when a driving application should capture the result of an action as an event.
 The intention is that the driving application will send an event as soon as feasible so that all subscribers in a reporting session can be synchronized and provide a good user experience.

 #### 1:53.4.1.6 Event Awareness vs Event Consumption

-`Event Awareness` means an application, upon receiving an event from the `Hub`, has the knowledge that an event has happened.
+`Event Awareness` means a synchronizing application, upon receiving an event from the `Hub`, has the knowledge that an event has happened.

-`Event Consumption` means an application, upon receiving an event from the `Hub`, reacts to the event and performs some actions according to its business logic.
+`Event Consumption` means a synchronizing application, upon receiving an event from the `Hub`, reacts to the event and performs some actions according to its business logic.

-This means from the content sharing application perspective, in order to synchronize the context with other applications, it may be desirable to publish events frequently so that other subscribers can be aware of the same context as in the content sharing application.
+This means from the content sharing application perspective, in order to synchronize the context with other applications, it may be desirable for a driving application to publish events frequently so that other subscribers can be aware of the same context as in the content sharing application.

 On the other hand, from the subscribing application perspective, it is up to its business logic to determine how to react to the received event.
 This business logic may be automatic or require additional user input.

 For example, when the user goes through the study images in Image Display (a content sharing application), for each nodule that the user identified (e.g., 1, 2, ..., 9, 10), the Image Display publishes a corresponding event.
-In the Report Creator (a subscribing application), for each event received, it keeps track of the nodule in its nodule tracking bookmark.
+In the Report Creator (a synchronizing application), for each event received, it keeps track of the nodule in its nodule tracking bookmark.
 Once the user finished reviewing the full study, the user uses the nodule tracking bookmark in the Report Creator and selects the top 3 (e.g., 2, 5, 9) to include in the final report.
 Note that since the Report Creator is aware of all the nodules observed by synchronizing the context with the Image Display, selecting a subset of the nodules to be included in the final report (i.e., event consumption) is an operation internal to the Report Creator.

 #### 1:53.4.1.7 FHIRcast event-based content sharing vs FHIR server based content sharing

 FHIRcast uses FHIR resources to capture the context and content in an event.
 These FHIR resources may be transient, meaning that they do not necessarily exist in any system, nor are they expected to be persisted by any system.
-Furthermore, even an application decides to persist the FHIR resource(s), it is not required to use the same resource ID in the event as the ID of the persisted resource.
+Furthermore, even if an application decides to persist the FHIR resource(s), it is not required to use the same resource ID in the event as the ID of the persisted resource.
 The application can generate new IDs instead.
 See [Content Sharing](https://build.fhir.org/ig/HL7/fhircast-docs/2-10-ContentSharing.html) for details.

 #### 1:53.4.1.8 Local Tracking of Context